jmcoholich/jmcoholich.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Robotics
+  - Computer Vision
+  - Imitation Learning
   - Reinforcement Learning
-  - Computer Vision
-  - Robotics

 # Education to show in About widget
 education: